delaneyj/cbor/README.md

   decoders for your types.
 - Encode paths that avoid reflection and dynamic dispatch in hot paths.

+### Amalgamated runtime (no external import)

+When `cborgen` runs, it also materializes a `cbor_runtime.go` file next to the generated `*_cbor.go` files in your package.
+This file contains the CBOR runtime helpers (append/read functions, JSON interop helpers, etc.) rewritten to use your package name.

+As a result, the generated code:

+- Does **not** import `github.com/delaneyj/cbor/runtime`.
+- Depends only on the Go standard library at runtime.

+You only need to import `github.com/delaneyj/cbor` yourself if you want to use the standalone `runtime` package directly (for example from a different module), or if you want to run the `cborgen` tool via `go run` / `go install`.

 ---

 ## Alternative: `go run` / `go install` usage